Humberto Álvarez Suárez

+Álvarez was a founder member and director of the newspaper La Prensa of Coquimbo.

-Early life and education
+Early life

 Álvarez was born in La Serena to Pedro Álvarez Rojo and Josefa Suárez Jiliberto.
 His brother Pedro Álvarez Suárez later served as Minister of Economy and Supplies during the early months of President Juan Antonio Ríos.

 He studied at the Liceo Gregorio Cordovez and graduated in law from the University of Chile on 5 September 1917 with the thesis Reformas introducidas al Código Civil por el Código de Procesamiento Civil.
 He married Marta Johannsen Bonchert; they had two children, Humberto and Marta.

-Professional career

 He worked as secretary-lawyer of the Municipality of Coquimbo (1921–1922), served as relator of the Court of Appeals of La Serena, was secretary to the Civil Code reform commission, and legal secretary of the Association of Electric and Mining Companies.

 He later practiced law with Gabriel González Videla and Pedro Enrique Alfonso.

 In business, he presided over the Compañía Olivarera Nacional, the Compañía de Conservas e Industrias Pesqueras S.A., and the Sociedad Pesquera of Iquique.
 From 1947 he taught procedural law at the University of Chile.